 Use this recipe as a base (if you’d like), keeping the same quantities the same.
 Then, take over, swapping out one ingredient for another; whether it be your favorite fresh greens, nuts, type of cheese or oil.
 Just have fun with it, and as always, enjoy!

 A simple recipe for homemade basil pesto made quick in the food processor!

 - 1/4 cup (about 1.5 ounces) freshly grated Parmesan

 - 2 cloves garlic chopped

 - 1/2 teaspoon Kosher salt

 - 1/2 teaspoon black pepper

-- 1/3 cup high-quality Extra Virgin olive oil
+- 1/3 cup high-quality Extra Virgin olive oil or avocado oil

 Add basil, pine nuts, Parmesan, garlic, vinegar, salt and pepper to a food processor fitted with a blade attachment.

 Pulse until ingredients are well blended.
 Remove the feed tube insert, and with the motor running, slowly drizzle in the olive oil.
 Transfer the pesto to an airtight container for up to one week, or serve right away.